tanthanh85/network-automation-course/modules/02_concurrency/lab.md

 ## Introduction

 Welcome to Module 2 of the Python Basics for Network Automation Lab Guide!
 In this module, you'll get hands-on with concurrency concepts in Python, specifically focusing on data synchronization with `threading` and asynchronous programming with `asyncio`.
-These skills are vital for writing efficient network automation scripts that can handle multiple devices or operations concurrently.
+These skills are vital for writing efficient Python scripts that can handle multiple operations concurrently.

 **Lab Objectives:**
 *   Understand and observe race conditions in multi-threaded programs.
 *   Apply `threading.Lock` to prevent race conditions.
-*   Use `threading.Semaphore` to limit concurrent access to resources (e.g., network devices).
+*   Use `threading.Semaphore` to limit concurrent access to resources.
-*   Implement `queue.Queue` for thread-safe task distribution (e.g., for log processing).
+*   Implement `queue.Queue` for thread-safe task distribution.
 *   Write and execute basic `asyncio` coroutines for non-blocking I/O.
-*   Run multiple `asyncio` tasks concurrently using `asyncio.gather` for **concurrent network device connections**.
+*   Run multiple `asyncio` tasks concurrently using `asyncio.gather`.
-*   Apply asynchronous techniques to **log collection** and **real-time monitoring** simulations.
+*   Understand how these concepts apply to **concurrent network device connections**, **log collection**, and **real-time monitoring**.

 **Prerequisites:**
 *   Completion of Module 1 Labs.
 *   Your `na_env` virtual environment activated.
 *   A code editor (VS Code recommended).
-*   **Optional (for real-world testing):** Access to a Cisco IOS XE routers sandbox (e.g., Cisco DevNet Sandbox) with SSH access.
-You will need to replace simulated IPs/credentials with real ones if you choose to test against live devices.

 Let's dive into concurrent Python!